makerdao/community/governance/votes/Executive vote - August 9, 2019.md

 ---
-title: Lower the Stability fee by 1% to a total of 19.5% per year
+title: Executive vote - August 9, 2019
-summary: Vote for this proposal to lower the Stability fee by 1% to a total of 19.5% per year
+summary: Lower the Stability fee by 1% to a total of 19.5% per year
 date: 2019-08-09T00:00:00.000Z
 address: "0x30899738762d84343f615DE62c8D1283Cc3364da"
 ---
-The Maker Foundation Interim Risk Team has placed an Executive Vote into the [voting system](https://vote.makerdao.com/), which will enable the community to enact a new Dai Stability Fee of **19.5%**.
+The Maker Foundation Interim Risk Team has placed an Executive Vote into the [voting system](https://vote.makerdao.com), which will enable the community to enact a new Dai Stability Fee of **19.5%**.

 The Executive Vote ([FAQ](https://makerdao.com/en/faq/voting#what-is-executive-voting)) will continue until the number of votes surpasses the total in favor of the previous Executive Vote.
 This is a [continuous approval](https://community-development.makerdao.com/governance/governance#what-is-continuous-approval-voting) vote.